 It gives customers the chance to opt-in if they want to receive messaging, or possibly win a discount.

-For more on how to create an "add to cart" embedded widget, watch this video.
+For more on how to create an "add to cart" embedded widget, read this article.